Blue Mont Central College: Name

 The college was named after a prominent hill in Manhattan, Kansas.
 The name is sometimes written as "Bluemont" rather than "Blue Mont," but the articles of incorporation use two separate words.
 The term "Central" was included in the name because the founders believed Manhattan was located very near the geographic center of the United States as it existed in 1858.

 Legacy

 Kansas State University moved from the location of old Blue Mont Central College in 1875, and the original college building was torn down in 1883.
-Nevertheless, Kansas State University has honored its legacy by naming a building on its present campus Bluemont Hall, by featuring an arch from the original Blue Mont Central College building over the central fireplace in the KSU Alumni Center, and by displaying the college's old bell on campus.
+Nevertheless, Kansas State University has honored its legacy by naming a building on its present campus Bluemont Hall, by featuring an arch from the original Blue Mont Central College building over the central fireplace in the K-State Alumni Center, and by displaying the college's old bell on campus.